greenelab/deep-review/sections/06_discussion.md

-The most common form of interpretability provided by RNNs is through attention mechanisms, which have been used in diverse problems such as image captioning and machine translation to select portions of the input to focus on for generating a particular output [@tag:Bahdanu2014_neural @tag:Xu2015_show].
+The most common form of interpretability provided by RNNs is through attention mechanisms, which have been used in diverse problems such as image captioning and machine translation to select portions of the input to focus on generating a particular output [@tag:Bahdanu2014_neural @tag:Xu2015_show].
 Deming et al. [@tag:Deming2016_genetic] applied the attention mechanism to models trained on genomic sequence.
 Attention mechanisms provide insight into